Gynaecologic cytology

 A Pap test showing a low-grade squamous intraepithelial lesion (LSIL).
 Pap stain.

-Gynaecologic cytology, also gynecologic cytology, is a field of pathology concerned with the investigation of disorders of the female genital tract.

-The most common investigation in this field is the Pap test, which is used to screen for potentially precancerous lesions of the cervix.
-Cytology can also be used to investigate disorders of the ovaries, uterus, vagina and vulva.
+Gynaecologic cytology, also gynecologic cytology, is a field of pathology concerned with the investigation of disorders of the female genital tract through the microscopic examination of cells.
+The most common investigation in this field is the Pap test, which is used to screen for precancerous and neoplastic changes of cervical cells.
+Cytological analysis of fine-needle aspirations (FNAs) and Pap tests (also known as Pap smears) can also be used to investigate malignancies of the ovaries, uterus, vagina and vulva.